 Register your event and activities at the World Oceans Day website.

 Show your support on social media.
 Download social media assets including cover photos, social media tiles and more.
 Check out World Oceans Day gifs and stickers through Giphy.
 Follow @WorldOceansDay on Facebook, Instagram and Twitter and make sure to tag #WorldOceansDay!

 Also, many zoos and aquariums are hosting special events for World Oceans Day.
-Check out a calendar of all the events at the link here.
+Check out a global map of World Oceans Day events for 2019 here.

 Why celebrate Earth’s oceans at all?
 Whether you live near a coast, or not, we are all intimately connected with the oceans.
-Here are some of the ways:
+Here are some of the connections:

 Threats to the oceans include pollution, overfishing, invasive species, and rising ocean acidity due to the extensive use of fossil fuels.
-While these are indeed daunting problems, there are simple steps that you can to take to help protect the ocean.
+And we’ve all heard of the threat to the ocean via plastic waste.
+The problems are daunting, but there are simple steps that you can to take to help protect the ocean.

 For example, always recycle and use reusable water bottles and grocery bags to help reduce plastic pollution.
 You can reduce your carbon footprint by turning off lights and appliances when they are not in use and purchasing energy efficient products in the future.
 Making sustainable seafood choices is one of the most important things you can to do protect marine life, and there are now sustainable seafood guides available for many countries around the world.

 Canada first proposed the concept for World Oceans Day in 1992 at the Earth Summit in Rio de Janeiro.
 In December 2008, a United Nations resolution designated June 8 of each year as World Oceans Day.

 Bottom line: World Oceans Day is June 8, 2019.
 It is an annual event that is designed to encourage people to celebrate the oceans and take steps to protect ocean health.